-A. FDOT Monthly Construction Status Report
+B. FDOT Monthly Construction Status Report

-The latest FDOT Monthly Construction Status Report for the Orlando area is enclosed.
+The latest FDOT Monthly Construction Status Report for the Orlando area is enclosed for information purposes.

-B. PD&E Study Tracking Report
+C. PD&E Study Tracking Report

-A report providing the latest status of the PD&E studies currently underway in the MetroPlan Orlando area is enclosed.
+A report providing the latest status of the PD&E studies currently underway in the MetroPlan Orlando area is enclosed for information purposes.